GSA/idmanagement.gov/_fpki/4_fpki_common.md

   7. [Migrate to the Federal Common Policy CA G2](../common/migrate)
   8. [Verify migration to the Federal Common Policy CA G2](../common/verify-migration)

+{% include alert-warning.html content="Heads-up!
+The Federal PKI Management Authority is working with CA operators to plan the revocation of the certificates issued by the Federal Common Policy CA.  Follow our <a href=\"https://github.com/GSA/ficam-playbooks/issues/841\" target=\"_blank\">GitHub</a> issue page or the <a href=\"../notifications/#notifications\" target=\"_blank\">System Notifications</a> page for more information related to the planned revocation schedule." %}

 ## Need Help?

 View the [Frequently Asked Questions](../common/faq/) page for more information, or email us at fpkirootupdate at gsa dot gov.

+{% include alert-info.html content="We're collaborating with CISA on a series of virtual \"office hours\" sessions to answer your questions in real-time.
+Email fpkirootupdate@gsa.gov to be notified once the sessions are scheduled." %}